- MCIM Market Values Feel Impact of Higher Interest Rates and Lower Income Taxes

 When equity prices "bubble", many investors sell their safer positions to jump into stocks at "ATH" prices... when bubbles burst, safer securities thrive.

-No investor should be surprised by the changes in market value that appear on his or her monthly account statements.
-Media noise throughout the month should lead to a feel for what's been going on --- prices, are constantly changing, but Wall Street media hype never does.
+No investor should be surprised by changes in market value on monthly account statements.
+Media noise throughout the month should prepare you for what's going on.

-The future is unpredictable, but understanding the past and how it impacts your portfolio, is essential to your long-run investment comfort --- and sanity.
-This Performance Expectation Analyzer has been developed for MCIM investors who want to understand their account statements better.
+The future is unpredictable, but developing reasonable portfolio expectations is essential to your long-run investment comfort --- and sanity.
+The Performance Expectation Analyzer has been developed for MCIM investors who want to better understand their monthly performance numbers.

 The IGVS Performance Analyzer applies exclusively to Market Cycle Investment Management Programs.
 It has four elements:

-NOTE: The information provided here is not intended to be a prediction of anything.
+NOTE: The information provided here is not predictive of anything.
 It is most relevant for portfolios with at least 60% invested in Equities.
-If you study The Brainwashing of the American Investor, you'll understand.
+Study The Brainwashing of the American Investor... you'll understand.

 THREE: IGVS Issue Breadth Stats: turned back into positive territory early in November

 FOUR: IGVSI New Highs vs. New Lows: turned back into positive territory early in November

 Negatives: None major, because MCIM portfolios thrive on volatility in both equities and income CEFs

 Positives: Recent strength in IGVSI issues relative to the market as a whole; higher income availability in both equity and income CEFs